Business Management

 Learning Outcomes:

-Upon completing this course, students can process a relevant topic in a systematically structured approach with defined steps, adequately applied scientific methods and a clear goal in mind.
+Upon completing this course, alumni can process a relevant topic in a systematically structured approach with defined steps, adequately applied scientific methods and a clear goal in mind.
 By drawing on the theory of science, they are able to perform research independently and integrate different points of view and approaches in a solution-oriented way.
-Students possess in-depth knowledge of qualitative survey and evaluation methods on multi-method and exploratory approaches in the field of empirical social and economic research.
+Alumni possess in-depth knowledge of qualitative survey and evaluation methods on multi-method and exploratory approaches in the field of empirical social and economic research.
 They are aware of survey and evaluation-inherent risks and are familiar with scientific and epistemological foundations.
 They are able to conduct research with a view to practical application and suggest carefully contemplated recommendations for action.
 They have the skills to create qualitative research designs and know how to execute and interpret in-depth interviews, focus groups, and observations.
-With these learning outcomes, students demonstrate their willingness and ability to learn, which as a relevant methodical competency allows them to operationalize work practice.
+With these learning outcomes, alumni demonstrate their willingness and ability to learn, which as a relevant methodical competency allows them to operationalize work practice.
 Thus, explaining the reasons and goals of a method becomes a fixed part of their professional practice.
 Accordingly, they do not merely consider these methods as superficial tools, whose helpfulness might lose luster in professional routines, but acquire the core competency of methodical and systematic thinking, which will be practice-proof in the long run.

 Superior module: